SAM'S CANCER JOURNEY

-At this point I found Runcorn and Widnes Cancer support.
+At this point I found Cancer support.
 Throughout this whole experience, I don’t think I would have been able to remain as positive as I have around my family and friends, if they hadn’t been there.
-They offered me counselling, beauty treatments, activity classes and courses to keep me going.
-They even allowed us all to stay at their beautiful respite caravan in Wales, which we all thoroughly enjoyed.
-This was a great release.
-Most of all they were always there with an open door, a positive outlook and a cup of tea.
-I feel that they have been invaluable during my treatment and recovery.
+I was offered counselling, beauty treatments, activity classes and courses to keep me going.
+I even got the chance to stay at a beautiful respite caravan in Wales with my family, which we all thoroughly enjoyed.
+This was a great release and a much needed break.

 From the start of November I had 8 cycles (every 3 weeks) of chemotherapy which resulted in all my hair falling out, (no eyebrows/lashes!!!) extreme tiredness and extremely low immune system.
 This meant that I had to stay away from work due to all of the bugs that exist in a secondary school.

 During this time, I was told that around the end of July my treatment was due to be finished (all going well).
 As there was no certainty for time frames or guarantees that the treatment would work, I desperately needed something to head for, an end date.
 I decided to register for the Race for Life.
 I was going to complete this race no matter what!!!
 This was my goal, this is how I knew I was going to put two fingers up to my cancer and show it I will win!